Bury St Edmunds, Suffolk

 Poultry (free range eggs)

-When Dan was growing up, it was a dairy farm.
-He didn’t know anything about free range egg production until he used it as a case study for an A-level Business Studies project.
+When Dan was growing up, the farm was a dairy farm.
+He didn't know anything about free range egg production until he used it as a case study for an A-level Business Studies project.
 He then forgot all about it and went off to East Anglia University to study Business Studies in 2000.

 Member of the NFU and BFREPA (British Free Range Egg Producers Association)